mmkobylin/tech_challenge/README.md

 ## Original Wireframing

-I am attaching an original wireframing in the resources/wireframing folder.
+I am attaching an original design in the resources/wireframing folder.
 I created them using balamiq.cloud wireframing software.
 Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.
 In addition, original layout of scores had only '+' button.
-I decided to add '-' to make it more visiually symetrical, but also to in case of an accidental click to '+' field.
+I decided to add '-' to make it more visiually symetrical, but also in case of an accidental click on '+' field.

 ## Limitations